flairNLP/flair/resources/docs/TUTORIAL_1_BASICS.md

 Sentence: "France is the current world cup winner."   [− Tokens: 7  − Sentence-Labels: {'topic': [sports (1.0), soccer (1.0)], 'language': [English (1.0)]}]
 ```

 Indicating that this sentence has two "topic" labels and one "language" label.

+### Accessing a Sentence's Labels

 You can access these labels like this:

 ```python
 for label in sentence.labels: